aai-institute/pyDVL/docs/getting-started/glossary.md

 to clarify the concepts and techniques used in the library.
 For more detailed information, please refer to the relevant literature or resources.

+!!! warning
+    This glossary is still a work in progress.
+Pull requests are welcome!

 Terms in data valuation and influence functions:

 ### Class-wise Shapley